-WASHINGTON, D.C. - Today, the U.S. Senate Environment and Public Works Committee (EPW) held a hearing on the nominations of Aurelia Skipwith to be Director of the U.S. Fish and Wildlife Service and Katherine Lemos to be Member and Chairperson of the Chemical Safety and Hazard Investigation Board.
-Below is the opening statement of EPW Ranking Member Tom Carper (D-Del.), as prepared for delivery:
+WASHINGTON, D.C. - Today, the U.S. Senate Environment and Public Works Committee held the hearing, “Examining Funding Needs for Wildlife Conservation, Recovery, and Management.”
+Below is the opening statement of Ranking Member Tom Carper (D-Del.), as prepared for delivery:

 “Thank you, Mr. Chairman.
 Our Committee has held quite a few hearings this Congress on wildlife management issues.
 At each of these hearings, I noticed one major area of agreement – that wildlife conservation is severely underfunded.
 States, federal agencies and partners would be able to do far more to protect and recover species with additional financial resources.

 “Accordingly, the topic for today’s hearing is an appropriate culmination of our Committee’s consideration of wildlife matters this Congress.
 As we have heard at our previous hearings, global wildlife populations have fallen by 60 percent since 1970 for many reasons, including pollution, deforestation and climate change.
 Current rates of species extinction are up to 1,000 times the natural rate of extinction.
 Once species are gone, they are gone forever.
 And we do not even know the long-term effects this biodiversity loss will have on our planet.
 We must act sooner rather than later to address this extinction crisis by developing a comprehensive wildlife funding strategy and finding a way to pay for it.